Healthy Homes Assessment Bluff Hill

 What We Do

-As building inspectors, we handle all components involved in specialist house inspects.
-We are here to make sure you make the right decision when buying your next home.
+As building inspectors, we handle all aspects involved in expert house examinations.
+We are there to ensure you make the best decision when buying your next home.

-We take your investment seriously, and undertake detailed examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning the house.
+We value your money, and undertake detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning the home.

-We are specialised in a range of services to ensure you are fully aware of the state of any property you might be thinking of buying or selling along with other services.
+We offer a wide range of solutions to make sure you are fully informed about the condition of any property you could be contemplating buying or selling in addition to other services.

-With our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your Report, you are able to actually see any issues that may be identified.
-Thanks to our detailed report, it’s not surprising that we have so many customers who recommend our service to family members and acquaintances.
+Our systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your report, you can actually see any issues that may be discovered.
+With our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.

 Have Peace of Mind - Get in Touch